robert-westenberger/knowledgebase/mathematics/discrete-mathematics/types-of-proofs.md

 ### Method #2 - Prove the Contrapositive
 An implication $P \text { IMPLIES } Q$ is logically equivalent to its contrapositive $\operatorname{NOT}(Q)$ IMPLIES $\operatorname{NOT}(P)$.

-1) Write, "We prove the contrapositive:" and then tstate the contrapositive.
+1) Write, "We prove the contrapositive:" and then state the contrapositive.
 2) Proceed as in Method #1.

 #### Example of Method #2